 Make sure to add the codec to the previous import and add the

 query_post.go in our keeper.

-In the keeper we define also the grpc of our queryPost function.
+In the keeper you also define the grpc of the queryPost function.

-We add the grpc query handler to our module on
+You add the grpc query handler to your module.

 context and add the

 This function uses a prefix iterator to loop through all the keys with a given prefix (in our case

 postList.
 Finally, unmarshal bytes back to JSON and return the result to the console.